zabulus/core/doc/README.incompatibilities.txt

 --------------------------

   * Security database is renamed to security2.fdb.
-If you upgrade the existing installation, please be sure you restore/copy your security database using the new name.
-It's recommended to upgrade the security database using the provided script in order to use more advanced accounts protection, but this is not strictly required.
+If you upgrade the existing installation, please be sure to upgrade the security database using the provided script in order to keep your users' logins.
+For more details see
+    $FBROOT/upgrade/security_database.txt.
+    Simple 'cp security.fdb security2.fdb' makes is impossible to attach to the firebird server !

   * Password hashes are now generated using the SHA-1 algorithm instead of the old DES one.
-If you want to preserve the already existing security database (i.e. just migrate it using backup/restore), you'll need to set the LegacyHash config option to 1 (TRUE).
-However, it's recommended to recreate your user accounts from scratch in order to generate stronger hashes for the stored passwords.
+If you want to preserve the already existing security database (i.e. upgrade it using security_database.sql script), you'll need to set the LegacyHash config option to 1 (TRUE).
+However, it's recommended to return it's value back to default (after changing user's passwords) in order to keep your installation safe.

   * The new client library is not compatible with the older server (and vice versa) in regard to the local protocol, as the transport internals has been